netzo/fresh-netzo/templates/starter-fresh/src/readme.md

 # starter-fresh

-An open-source source template for 'Fresh Counter'.
+An open-source source template for Netzo.

 ## Configuration